joelkoz/xtwsd/README.md

 * Retrieve tide and current predictions in json and svg format
 * Search for stations closest to a specific lat/long
-* Add new reference and subordinate stations via a Json PUT
+* Add new reference and subordinate stations via a Json POST

 Requirements